Plein Air Painting Is so Popular, but Is It for You?

 Bag & Carrier – In theory, you could go plein air painting with nothing more than a French easel, but chances are you’re going to need a carrier for some supplies that don’t fit in the French easel drawer.
 Tote bags and backpacks are perfect for sketchbooks and small supplies.
 Carts and bins are great for rolling heavy items and large canvases across rough terrain.

 Seating - Maybe after a while, you’ll want to sit down and have a rest, or you may want to spend your whole painting session sitting.
 A portable and light seat is invaluable.

 Extras: Visor, sunscreen, raincoat, water, bug spray.

 I like to use the Grey Matters disposable paper palettes.
-The gray color makes it easier to evaluate the relative value of the paint you are mixing, and cleanup
+The gray color makes it easier to evaluate the relative value of the paint you are mixing.